lukewiwa/lukewiwa.github.io/content/blog/bottle_url.md

 blog: true
 type: post
 date: 2017-05-23
-excerpt: The little documented url method in bottle.py
+description: The little documented url method in bottle.py
 ---

 I've been making a little web app for my partner and I. I decided to use the [Bottle](https://bottlepy.org/docs/0.12/) framework as opposed to [Flask](http://flask.pocoo.org/docs/0.12/) since I've always liked the lightness of Bottle and my little app has no need for scaling.